 J.K.
 Rowling - While the famous author wasn't born in Edinburgh, it's a little known fact that she began her massively successful Harry Potter series in one of the city's coffee shops.
 So if the lads suddenly feel compelled to start writing in the pub, don't stop them.
 They could end up richer than the queen...

 Sir Chris Hoy - Not every town has a six-time gold medal Olympian to speak of, but that's exactly what Edinburgh's got in Sir Chris Hoy.
-He's a true British sporting icon, and while he's retired now, he's still racing.
-Albeit in GT cars as he prepares to compete in Le Mans 2016!
+He's a true British sporting icon, and while he's retired now, he's still racing, competing in 2016's Le Man's race.

 Sean Connery - The man's rendition of James Bond is iconic, it's the original performance and some still say that it can't be beat.
 Give From Russia with Love a spin on a wet Sunday afternoon and you'll discover that Connery's Bonds have a timeless charm - and it all started in Edinburgh.